-- 18.1 If as the result of a formal hearing process, a sanction is imposed the student or representative(s) of the organization may request the President or his/her designee to review the decision on the record.
+18.1 If as the result of a formal hearing process, a sanction is imposed the student or representative(s) of the organization may request the President or his/her designee to review the decision on the record.
 A written Request for Review must be signed and submitted by the student or representative himself/herself (not by an advisor or an attorney) to the Student Conduct Officer, with a copy to the Dean of the college, or the Dean of Students postmarked within twenty school days of the postmark of the college's final decision.
 The Student Conduct Officer will forward the appeal, with the record, to the President or his/her designee.
-Appellate review of the college's decision will proceed as soon as practicable after notification by the student of his/her wish to seek review. - The President or his/her designee may affirm, reverse or modify the decision or the sanction, or, in unusual circumstances, may send the matter back to the college.
-The President or his/her designee shall notify the student, the Dean, the charging party, and the Student Conduct Officer of the decision, in writing, within a reasonable time. - In individual cases (not organization cases), the student may also file with the President or his/her designee a Request for Postponement of the effect of the Dean's final decision.
-Such request must be postmarked within seven school days of the postmark of the Dean's final decision, and a copy must be sent to the Dean.
+Appellate review of the college's decision will proceed as soon as practicable after notification by the student of his/her wish to seek review.

+The President or his/her designee may affirm, reverse or modify the decision or the sanction, or, in unusual circumstances, may send the matter back to the college.
+The President or his/her designee shall notify the student, the Dean, the charging party, and the Student Conduct Officer of the decision, in writing, within a reasonable time.